-- 1. Instantiate the Class DocTimeReporter - (a) DocTimeReporter report2 = new DocTimeReporter(); - 2.
-Set the input path for benchmark.txt - (a) File benchmarkFile = new File("benchmark.txt"); - (b) report2.setBenchmarkFile(benchmarkFile); - 3.
-Set the output report path - (a) File reportFile = new File("report.txt"); or - (b) File reportFile = new File("report.html"); - (c) report2.setReportFile(reportFile); - 4.
-Set the following optional parameters: - (a) PrintMedia: Generate report in html or text format (default: both) - i. report2.setPrintMedia(DocTimeReporter.MEDIA_TEXT); or - ii. report2.setPrintMedia(DocTimeReporter.MEDIA_HTML); - (b) NoOfDocs: Number of documents to be displayed in the report (default: 10 docs) - i. report2.setNoOfDocs(2); // 2 docs or - ii. repor2.setNoOfDocs(DocTimeReporter.ALL_DOCS); // All documents

-(c) SearchString: The PR name for which the documents to be considered (default: MATCH_ALL_PR_REGEX).

-- i. report2.setSearchString("HTML"); // match ALL PRS having HTML as substring - (d) LogicalStart: A string indicating the logical start to be operated upon for generating reports - i. report2.setLogicalStart("InteliusPipelineStart"); - 5.
-Generate the text/html report - (a) report2.executeReport();
+- 1. Instantiate the Class DocTimeReporter - (a) DocTimeReporter report = new DocTimeReporter(); - 2.
+Set the input benchmark file - (a) File benchmarkFile = new File("benchmark.txt");

+- (b) report.setBenchmarkFile(benchmarkFile); - 3.
+Set the output report file - (a) File reportFile = new File("report.txt"); or - (b) File reportFile = new File("report.html"); - (c) report.setReportFile(reportFile); - 4.
+Set the output format: Generate report in html or text format (default: ME-DIA_HTML) - (a) report.setPrintMedia(DocTimeReporter.MEDIA_TEXT); or - (b) report.setPrintMedia(DocTimeReporter.MEDIA_HTML); - 5.
+Set the maximum number of documents: Maximum number of documents to be displayed in the report (default: 10 docs) - (a) report.setNoOfDocs(2); // 2 docs or - (b) repor2.setNoOfDocs(DocTimeReporter.ALL_DOCS); // All documents - 6.
+Set the PR matching regular expression: A PR name or a regular expression to filter the results (default: MATCH_ALL_PR_REGEX). - (a) report.setSearchString("HTML"); // match ALL PRS having HTML as substring - 7.
+Set the logical start: A string indicating the logical start to be operated upon for generating reports - (a) report.setLogicalStart("InteliusPipelineStart"); - 8.
+Generate the text/html report - (a) report.executeReport();